The Revenge of Shinobi (1989 video game): Release

-The credit roll, shown when achieving a "good" ending, was removed from the non-Japanese versions of the game.
-In versions 1.00 and 1.01, "©SEGA 1989 / MUSIC ©1989 YUZO KOSHIRO" would be shown at the bottom of the title screen like normal; when the Spider-Man copyright notice was added to the game, all copyright bylines were moved to a screen displayed before the intro.
+The credit roll, shown when achieving the "good" ending, was removed from the non-Japanese versions of the game.
+In versions 1.00 and 1.01, "©SEGA 1989 / MUSIC ©1989 YUZO KOSHIRO" would be shown at the bottom of the title screen like normal.
+When the Spider-Man copyright notice was added to the game, all copyright bylines were moved to a screen displayed before the intro.